 Who is the program for?

-The program is for consumers (health service users such as patients and carers) and health care providers (doctors, nurses, allied health providers, receptionists, managers) who are interested in improving how they work together.
+The program is for consumers (that is, people who use health services, such as patients and carers) and health care providers (such as doctors, nurses, allied health providers, receptionists and managers) interested in improving how they work together.

 What does the program involve?

-Each pair brings a shared challenge, project or idea to focus on during the program.
+Participants are required to attend five one-day workshops.
+Each pair brings a shared challenge, project or idea to focus on.
 In between workshops, pairs receive support from facilitators to work on their shared challenge.
 The approach is one of ‘learning through doing’.

 The workshops cover the following topics:

 The program involves guided reflection, interactive learning and practical activities.
-It has been designed to be flexible and to respond to the needs of the participants.
+It is designed to be flexible and respond to the needs of participants.

-Round two has now been completed.
-An evaluation of the program is currently underway.
+Round two is complete and an evaluation of the program is underway.

 Stay tuned for updates.

 Louisa is a physiotherapist, lecturer and researcher.
 She has had a double lung transplant due to cystic fibrosis and is the president of the Heart and Lung Transplant Trust of Victoria.
-This is a consumer-led organisation that provides practical and social support for people throughout their heart and/or lung transplant journey.
+This is a consumer-led organisation that provides practical and social support for people throughout their experience with heart and/or lung transplant.

 Dr Chi Li